engineersonal/react-bootstrap/README.md

-# This application helps us to understand how to bootstrap custom CRA using Parcel
+# This is a Food Delivery Application using custom CRA and Parcel